Bill Maher: ‘There Are No Christian Terrorist Armies’

 Bill Maher seldom takes on a role as defender of religions, but the liberal late night talk show host and comedian found himself in that position on a recent episode of his HBO series Real Time.

-During the Friday night (March 24) episode, Bill butted heads with Louise Mensch and Chris Hayes over the topic of Islam.
+During the Friday night, March 24, episode, Bill butted heads with Louise Mensch and Chris Hayes over the topic of Islam.
 For those of you thinking Maher actually had something good to say about the religion following a year’s worth of verbal attacks, think again.

 Mensch, an English author and independent journalist whose reporting on a rumored FISA warrant against Trump Tower for HeatStreet drew attention earlier this year, and Hayes, a liberal opinion commentator for MSNBC, were part of the panel that clashed with Bill for once again setting his sights on Islam.